Accessibility Tools

 • Icon of a computer monitor displaying a folder with a gear inside and up/down arrows around it, representing automated document management or system-driven file processing.

-Where PDF accessibility breaks down, and how to build scalable fixes into CCM workflows
+Where PDF accessibility breaks, and how to build scalable fixes into Customer Communication workflows

 A deep-dive into the hidden failures inside enterprise PDFs.
-The white paper shows why these issues happen, how they silently accumulate inside CCM pipelines, and how to eliminate them permanently.
+The material shows precisely why these issues happen, how they silently accumulate inside CCM pipelines, and how to eliminate them at scale.

 A visual explaining the real-world consequences of inaccessible PDFs.
 The top section highlights three risks: “Regulator scrutiny or financial penalties,” “Customer complaints or churn,” and “Brand damage and reputational loss.”
 Below it, a table lists accessibility-related fines across European countries.
 Austria: up to €80,000; Poland: up to €200,000 or 10% of annual turnover; Czech Republic: up to €400,000; France: up to €300,000; Germany: up to €500,000; Hungary: €3,000–€50,000 or 5% of turnover; Italy: up to €40,000 or up to 5% of turnover for private entities; The Netherlands: up to €90,000.